moschroe/roaes/README.md

 roaes
 -----

+_Disclaimer: Neither this project, nor the author, are in any way associated with Team Win or Team Win Recovery Project (TWRP).
+No infringement on or claim over the aforementioned terms is made or intended._

 ### Library

 Library implementing the openaes standard used by the [Team Win Recovery Project (TWRP)][1], as of 2018-08-24.